 From under-the-radar gems to classic capitals hitting their stride, Europe's most compelling destinations right now.

-Top 10
+Top 10 lists about this destination

 The best-preserved medieval old town in Northern Europe, wrapped around a booming tech startup scene.
 Prices remain refreshingly low.